mtford90/siesta/DOCS.md

 }
 ```

-Once a relationship is defined, Siesta will automatically manage the reverse of that relationship e.g.
+Once a relationship is defined, Siesta will automatically manage the reverse of that relationship, the name of which is defined by the `reverse` key when defining your models. e.g.

 ```js
 User.map({username: 'bob', id: 5})